Updated Program Information For On-Location Programs

 Recoverable costs may include, but not are not limited to program fees (including tuition), housing, social/cultural activities/excursions, safety and security and administrative cost, or organized flights.
 Most of these costs are paid before the start of the program and are not typically recoverable.
 In the event of cancellation, AIFS Abroad will endeavor to obtain refunds from suppliers and pass any recovered costs on to the participant.

 As vaccinations continue around the world, evidence collected by a variety of health organizations indicates that fully vaccinated people are less likely to be infected without showing symptoms and therefore potentially less likely to transmit COVID-19 to others.

-In an effort to keep our participants, staff, and host communities safe, AIFS Abroad will be strongly recommending vaccinations for our Summer 2021 participants and requiring them for all Fall 2021 participants and beyond.
+In an effort to keep our participants, staff, and host communities safe, AIFS Abroad will be strongly recommending vaccinations for all our program participants.
 We will continue to monitor the information from our host countries and advise participants as entry protocols change.
 Recent news suggests that some countries may be opening to fully vaccinated individuals to travel as tourists this summer, removing the need for quarantine on arrival, and requiring proof of vaccination for entry.